htuncer/machine-learning/projects/capstone/capstone_report.md

 Tensorflow accepts class labels in pbtxt file.
 Hence, I create [data/label_map.pbtxt](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/data/label_map.pbtxt) as per the instructions [here](https://github.com/tensorflow/models/blob/3bf85a4eddb9c56a28cc266ee4aa5604fb4d8334/object_detection/g3doc/using_your_own_dataset.md)

-I need to configure the model before finetuning with my own data set.
+I need to configure the model before fine-tuning with my own data set.
 Therefore, I create  [faster_rcnn_gpu.config](https://github.com/htuncer/machine-learning/blob/master/projects/capstone/models/faster_rcnn/faster_rcnn_gpu.config).
 Make sure you set num_classes as per the classes your model will detect.
 In my case, it is 2: car and truck.
 Then you need to set paths for:

 - fine_tune_checkpoint: the directory where you have the pre-trained model.
-- input_path: the path for your training record,train.record
+- input_path: the path for your training record, train.record.
 - label_map_path: the path for label_map.pbtxt

 You can keep the rest of the config file as it is.